smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

       - Description
     * - namespace
       - ``string``
-      - The target namespace.
+      - **REQUIRED** The target namespace.
     * - service
-      - ``string``
+      - ``shapeId``
-      - The service to be flattened.
+      - **REQUIRED** The service to be flattened.
     * - includeTagged
       - ``[string]``
       - The set of tags that, if found on a shape not connected to the service, forces the shape to have its namespace flattened into the target namespace.
+When additional shapes are included, the shapes are replaced entirely, along with any references to the shapes which may exist within separate :ref:`service closure <service-closure>`.

 The following example will flatten the namespaces of the shapes connected to the ``ns.bar#MyService`` service into the target namespace, ``ns.foo``.
-Shapes tagged with ``baz`` or ``qux`` will also be flattened into the ``ns.foo`` namespace, so long as they don't conflict with a shape within the service closure.
+Shapes tagged with ``baz`` or ``qux`` will also be flattened into the ``ns.foo`` namespace, so long as they don't conflict with a shape within the :ref:`service closure <service-closure>`.

 .. tabs::